isb-cgc/readthedocs/docs/source/sections/progapi/bigqueryGUI/WalkthroughOfGoogleBigQuery.rst

 ***************
 Important Note
 ***************
 `Here <https://cloud.google.com/bigquery/pricing>`_ is information about how much does it costs to use BigQuery.
-In general, BigQuery is not costly.
-We recommend you look at your BigQuery charges as you run trial queries to keep track of your costs as you perform your analyses.
+Queries are billed according to how much data is scanned during the course of the query, and the rate is $5 per TB, although the first 1 TB is free each month.
+You can keep an eye on your GCP expenses on your Google Cloud Platform `Console home page <https://console.cloud.google.com/home/dashboard>`_.